PayRetailers Acquires Chile's Paygol and Colombia's Pago Digital in Move to Unify $85 Billion LATAM E-Commerce Market

 Paygol and Pago Digital perfectly fit PayRetailers' acquisition criteria, providing innovative technologies and financial product suites, a clear customer focus, robust financial safeguards (such as PCI compliance) and cross border payment capabilities alongside extensive presence within, and understanding of, local markets.

-Paygol and Pago Digital support a comprehensive range of payment options.
+Paygol and Digital Payment support a comprehensive range of payment options.
 These capabilities further strengthen PayRetailers' card processing capabilities across Latin America.
-The two brands have invested in awareness: Paygol is the official sponsor of Copa Chile Easy 2022; and Pago Digital has announced its sponsorship of Colombia's premier football competition the BetPlay DIMAYOR League
+The two brands have invested in awareness: Paygol is the official sponsor of Copa Chile Easy 2022; and Pago Digital has announced its sponsorship of Colombia's premier football competition the BetPlay DIMAYOR League.

 Simplifying LATAM payments